-Any fishing vessel that harvests and sells any of the snapper grouper species from the South Atlantic exclusive economic zone (EEZ) must have a valid South Atlantic commercial snapper grouper permit, which is a limited access permit.
-As of August 26, 2021, there were 579 valid or renewable3 South Atlantic Snapper Grouper unlimited permits and 112 valid or renewable 225-lb trip-limited permits.
+Snapper Grouper unlimited permits and 112 valid or renewable 225-lb trip-limited permits.
 In addition to a valid Snapper Grouper unlimited permit, vessels that use black sea bass pots in federal waters must have a valid South Atlantic sea bass pot endorsement.
 There were 31 valid or renewable sea bass pot endorsements as of August 26, 2021.
-Finally, commercial harvest of snapper grouper species in the EEZ may only be sold to dealers with a federal Gulf and South Atlantic Dealers permit.
+Finally, commercial harvest of snapper grouper species in the EEZ may only be sold to dealers with a federal dealer permit.
+As of August 26, 2021, there were 379 entities with a federal Gulf and South Atlantic Dealers permit.